markqvist/Reticulum/README.md

 The testnet runs the very latest version of Reticulum (often even a short while before it is publicly released).
 Sometimes experimental versions of Reticulum might be deployed to nodes on the testnet, which means strange behaviour might occur.
 If none of that scares you, you can join the testnet via eihter TCP or I2P.
 Just add one of the following interfaces to your Reticulum configuration file:

 ```
-# For connecting over TCP/IP:
+# For connecting over TCP/IP on v0.3.8:
   [[RNS Testnet Frankfurt]]
     type = TCPClientInterface
     interface_enabled = yes